robtaylor94/Credit-VIX-CDS-IV-Prediction/README.md

-## Final tests will be done on 2024 data.

 MSc Project

-Estimation of Implied Vol levels with the following predictors:
+## Estimation of Implied Vol levels with the following predictors:

 ### Random Forest Rankings for Financial Instruments